 Someone actually kept a bag of bread and a huge jar of Nutella so we could all eat it for breakfast, lunch, and dinner.
 No one complained.

-So today I’ve made strawberry Nutella stuffed french toast.
+So today I’ve made strawberry Nutella French toast.
 You can call it healthy because you get good protein from the eggs, and good fat and fiber from the Nutella.

 - 2 large eggs, room temperature